-Under the recent law of Russian Federation, all the foreign students who have got accepted from any Russian Universities for full time studies can work part-time on or off the campus during the college hours for about 20 hours per week and full time during the semester breaks.
+Under the recent law of Russian Federation, all the foreign students who are studying at any Russian Universities for full time studies can work part-time on or off the campus during the college hours for about 20 hours per week and full time during the semester breaks.
 The students will be well paid for their work so that they can cover their expenses while studying in Russia.

 However, seeking jobs in big cities like Moscow and St. Petersburg is recommended because it offers the best opportunities.
 With the most jobs and the highest levels of employment, Moscow is Russia’s industrial heartland.
 Russia is a forward-thinking country that has had to dramatically modernize over the last three decades.
 The IT industry is expanding, and opportunities abound for graduates and entrepreneurs.
 And Russia continues to force the rest of the world to open its doors.

 The first important thing to remember about Russian weather is that it varies greatly by region.
 The majority of Russia has a moderate climate, making it a pleasant area to live.

 The temperature in Russia varies greatly, ranging from the profound Arctic chill in the far north to the scorching desert heat in some inland areas further south.
 Despite this, there are only two distinct seasons throughout much of the country: winter and summer.
 Between spring and autumn, there are only a few brief periods of transition.
 Winters in Russia’s European half aren’t quite as frightening as many myths claim.
 The first snowfall in Moscow and St. Petersburg normally occurs in late November and lasts until early April.
 The average temperature in the winter is around -10°C.